kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	                                                     xlab="Sequence order")
 	lines(brittle$TK105, type="l", col="black")
 	lines(brittle$TK107, type="l", col="darkgreen")
-	legend(x=15, y=720, legend=c("TK104", "TK105", "TK107"),
+	legend(x=15, y=720, legend=c("TK104", "TK105", "TK107"), lwd=2,
 	                    col=c("red", "black", "darkgreen"))

-.. ucomment:: L74MEQ: mL*, nu,
+.. ucomment:: L74MEQ: nu,

 Note that there should be a colour specification for each entry in the legend.
+The ``lwd`` input argument is the line width used in the legend.
+If you omit this, then you will only get legend labels.
+Also notice that we only need to specify it once: R will cycle the value of ``2`` over and over for every legend entry.

 .. figure:: images/brittleness-best.jpg
 	:alt:	code/multiple-series-plot.R